 - Assign each person a certain chapter to review and have each person present to the group.

 - Have each person create a study sheet of important concepts from a specific chapter.

 - Go around the room and ask each person what they would like to cover in that session.
 Then work as a group to prioritize the list of topics to cover.

 - Work in pairs and have one person ask their partner to explain specific concepts and ideas.

 - Use a free online tool such as Kahoot! to create a fun trivia game for your group to play.
-You can even award a prize or candy to the person who wins the game.

 - Create online flashcards using a free online tool such as Cram.